Seb-GRAF/battleship/README.md

 # How to play?
 Either drag and drop your ships on the board (single click to rotate them) or use the random placement button.

-Click the reset button to clear the board and restart the game
+- Click the reset button to clear the board and restart the game

-After placing all 8 ships on the board, click the start button to play.
+- After placing all 8 ships on the board, click the start button to play.

--Click on a tile to make fire a shot.
+- Click on a tile to make fire a shot.
--A dot means a miss
+- A dot means a miss
--A blue "X" wit a light background means a hit
+- A blue "X" wit a light background means a hit
--A white "X" with a dark background means the ship has sunk -You win when you sink all the computer's ships
+- A white "X" with a dark background means the ship has sunk
+- You win when you sink all the computer's ships